 Fraud Monitor - Configuring Geofencing

-The Geofencing feature of Fraud Monitor (introduced in version 1.1), adds the ability for store owners to flag payments that are outside of a 'fenced' area, based off geolocation data.
-By using the Google GeoCode API, we can determine an accurate location of the billing information, and couple it with the IP Address location, to identify when a purchase might be invalid.
+The Geofencing feature of Fraud Monitor allows store owners to flag payments that are outside of a 'fenced' area, based off geolocation data.
+By using the Google GeoCode API, we can determine an accurate location for the billing information and couple it with the IP Address location to identify when a purchase might be invalid.
 Store owners can 'fence' payments by country or by distance.

-For example, this can be used to detect if a purchase is made from a country other than the country associated with the billing address and then flag the purchase as potentially fraud.
+For example, this can be used to detect if a purchase is made from a country other than the country associated with the billing address, then flag the purchase as potentially fraudulent.

 The GeoFence feature is located in the 'Country' section of the Fraud Monitor configuration under Downloads → Tools → Fraud Monitor → Country.

 Obtaining GeoCode API Keys

-In order to obtain accurate location information, Fraud Monitor uses the Google GeoCode API.
-In order to use this service, you need to setup an API Key.
+To obtain accurate location information, Fraud Monitor uses the Google GeoCode API.
+You need to set up an API Key to use this service.

 2) Click the 'Get a Key' button

-If you do not have existing API Keys, you'll be presented to create one now:
+If you do not have existing API Keys, you'll be prompted to create one:

 In both cases, once you add a project name, click 'Create and Enable API'